-We have written before about how different generations view mentoring, and how their generational perspectives may impact their approach to mentoring specifically.
-It’s an intriguing theory that can help make sense of why some people see mentoring as a way to advance their career while others may see it as a form of collaboration.
+We have written before about how different generations view mentoring and how their generational perspectives may impact their approach to mentoring specifically.
+It’s an intriguing theory that can help make sense of why some people see mentoring as a way to advance their careers while others may see it as a form of collaboration.

 So how does Gen Z impact our ideas around mentoring and generations?
 Here is an updated view of a graphic from Randy Emelo’s book Modern Mentoring that accounts for these new generational definitions and their perspectives on mentoring.